KylePetitt7edu/PetittK-MATH4640-FinalProject-Topic33/README.md

 ## Stability
 The concept of stability refers to the sensitivity of the solution of a given problem to small perturbations in inputs such as data or parameters [1].
 The problem can be sensitive for two reasons, because the system itself is fundamentally sensitive to changes in input, i.e., the problem is ill-conditioned, or the applied numerical method can be ill-conditioned.
 Certain methods are more stable than others, and ideally, a numerical method should not introduce additional sensitivity to a problem.

 In using one-step numerical methods to solve an IVP, the next step at $t_{i+1}$ is approximated based on information from the previous step $t_i$.
 This goes for both explicit and implicit methods.
 Some error is typically introduced during this approximation.
 Worse, this error is then incorporated into the computation of the next step leading to errors being propagated through during the solution process.
-This has massive implications on explicit methods especially as we will see in the following discussion.
+Unstable methods magnify errors, while unstable methods diminsh them.
+To better understand stability, consider the following simple example.

+$$\dot{y} = \lambda x, \space \space y(0) = y_0$$

+where $\lambda$ is some constant.
+Applying Forward Euler, this becomes

+$$y_{i+1} \approx h\lambda y_i + y_i = (1+h\lamda)y_i$$

+where

+$$y_i = (1+h\lambda)^iy_0$$

+Given that $h$ and the index value $i$ is are always positive, if the real component of $\lambda$ is greater than zero, then the exact solution of $y_k$ will grow exponentially making the problem ill-conditioned.
+If $\lambda$ is less than zero, then the exact solution of $y_k$ will decay exponentially making the problem well-conditioned.
+Note that if $\lambda$ is a complex number, then for Euler's method to be stable, the following must be true

+$$\left|1+h\lamda\right|<1$$

+i.e., $h\lambda must be inside a circle in the complex plane of radius 1 centered at -1.
+This may sound stringent, but recall that $h$ is typically very small. $If $\lambda$ is purely real, then the following must be true for Euler's method to be stable

+$$$h\le\frac{-2}{\lambda}$

+This gives a formulaic approach for the computation of stability for the most basic of IVPs.
+For more complicated IVPs, more robust methods such as perturbation theory, which will not be discussed here, are required to determine the stability of the problem.
+Note that to maintain stability of the method, $h$ must at least be relatively the size of the time scale of the problem, if not much smaller.

+## Accuracy
+Accuracy is fundamentally important to any problem solving technique.
+Without accuracy, the results are meaningless, and accuracy is dependent on stability and vice versa.
+The accuracy of a method is measured through error, which is better discussed via the following example.
 Given an IVP

 $$\dot{u} = f(t,u), \space \space u(t_i) = y_i$$